msg-systems/holmes-extractor/README.md

-    'None' if matching was not with a subword but with an entire token. document_subword_containing_token_index -- the index of the document token that contained the subword that matched, which may be different from 'document_token_index' in situations where a word containing multiple subwords is split by hyphenation and a subword whose sense applies to a word is not overtly realised within that word. document_word -- the string that matched from the document. document_phrase -- the phrase headed by the word that matched from the document. match_type -- 'direct', 'derivation', 'entity', 'embedding', 'ontology' or 'entity_embedding'.
+    'None' if matching was not with a subword but with an entire token. document_subword_containing_token_index -- the index of the document token that contained the subword that matched, which may be different from 'document_token_index' in situations where a word containing multiple subwords is split by hyphenation and a subword whose sense contributes to a word is not overtly realised within that word. document_word -- the string that matched from the document. document_phrase -- the phrase headed by the word that matched from the document. match_type -- 'direct', 'derivation', 'entity', 'embedding', 'ontology' or 'entity_embedding'.